 The more capital you allocate in Mid Cap and Small Cap Funds, the more volatile the whole portfolio becomes.

-As we discussed earlier, Small Cap Mutual Funds is not for everyone.
-Small Cap Stocks, as well as Mutual Funds, are very volatile.
+As we discussed earlier, Small Cap Mutual Funds are not for everyone.
+Small-Cap Stocks, as well as Mutual Funds, are very volatile.
 They tend to have a High Beta value, which means the fund will rise and fall more compared to the benchmark indices.